SwimShow Launches New Features While Remaining a Trusted Resource

 Across the board, many of the brands at SwimShow are adapting to the industry’s thirst for more-intimate, curated experiences while considering how seasonal shifts and increased demand for inclusive sizing is revolutionizing fashion on a global scale.

-Showing its Cruise 2020 collections, Manhattan Beachwear showcased brands such as Trina Turk, Kenneth Cole and Ralph Lauren as well as its private label La Blanca.
-Lindsey Shumlas, the newly appointed chief executive officer, discussed the lines’ expanded offerings, such as Trina Turk’s launch of an inclusive-sizing model, ranging from XXS to XXL.
+Showing its Cruise 2020 collections, Manhattan Beachwear showcased brands such as Trina Turk, Kenneth Cole and Ralph Lauren as well as its proprietary label La Blanca.
+Lindsay Shumlas, the newly appointed chief executive officer, discussed the lines’ expanded offerings, such as Trina Turk’s launch of an inclusive-sizing model, ranging from 2 to 24W.

 “We’re focused on body positivity and inclusivity, offering the same pricing and avoiding dumbing down the style of each look,” Shumlas said.
 Trina Turk showcased its Seychelles-inspired swimsuits, rich with texture and dimension, in retro peacock, orange and berry hues.